How are sex toys made at Délices Défendus?

 - Silicone hardens faster , and since we only have one mold per toy, it saves us from having to wait 12 to 24 hours without being able to work on a new toy.

-But for now, AMY is “cooking”: this video is just to show you what a toy looks like straight out of the mold!
-As you can see, the toy may need to be reworked a little.
-In this case, nothing could be simpler: cut off what’s sticking out!
-And there you have it, you’ve now finished making your silicone toy!
+But for now, AMY is "baking": this video is just to show you what a toy looks like fresh out of the mold!
+As you can see, sometimes the toy needs a little tweaking.
+In that case, it's simple: just cut off the excess!
+And there you have it, you've now finished making your silicone toy!

 All we have to do now is wash it, wash all the utensils and also the toy itself!

-For utensils:
+Regarding utensils:

-For toys:
+Regarding toys:

 - Then rinse it with lukewarm water to remove dust, any lint and larger residues.